wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/284-background-note-anthony-visit-to-london.md

 ---
+doc_date: 1971-06
+doc_num: 284
+doc_order: 284
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1054]'
-title: "284 BACKGROUND NOTE, ANTHONY VISIT TO LONDON"
+title: BACKGROUND NOTE, ANTHONY VISIT TO LONDON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10149
 vol_id: 27
-doc_date: 1971-06-23
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 284 BACKGROUND NOTE, ANTHONY VISIT TO LONDON

-UKNA: FCO 24/1054

 London, undated [June 1971]

  **Meetings between British Ministers and the Australian Deputy Prime Minister (Mr Anthony) 18 June—23 June 1971**

 Mr Anthony has recently become Deputy Prime Minister in the Coalition Government and Leader of the County [sic] Party in Australia.
 The future of neither institution can be described as confident, which must in large measure account for tensions reappearing in public utterances by Australian politicians of recent weeks on the issue of Britain’s entry into Europe.
 Mr Anthony has said that the forthcoming talks would be held under ‘strained circumstances’.
 He has accused Britain of failing even to put up Australia’s case.